 You will need a sanding machine, a buffer, sandpaper of various grit, stain, and varnish.
 You will also want to have protective sheeting.
 A professional will already have all the tools and supplies needed.
 If you choose to hire a professional for your hardwood floor refinishing project it is always best to get an on-site estimate because the cost will depend upon the scope of work.

 All said and done, hardwood floors are one of the best investments you can make in your home or place of business.
 With that said, I hope you now have an idea of what you should know about hardwood floor finishing and concluded that it should be left to a professional.
-West Coast Floor Company, located in Vallejo and Napa, CA is a 2nd generation hardwood flooring company with 40+ years of expertise and is ready to serve all of your hardwood flooring needs.
+West Coast Floor Company, located in Napa, CA is a 2nd generation hardwood flooring company with 40+ years of expertise and is ready to serve all of your hardwood flooring needs.
 Just book an appointment when you are ready.